oresat/oresat-c3-software/README.md

 control, and communication.
 It handles all communications and controls the state of the satellite.

-**Note:** For OreSat0, the C3 card used STM32F4 and ChibiOS, for that project see the [oresat-firmware] repo and the `src/f4/app_control` directory.
-The C3 card was converted to Octavo A8 card to simplify the code base by swapping from heavily embedded system using ChibiOS to a general Linux-environment using Python and make to use existing Python libraries.

 This is not the only app on the C3, there are two other apps.

 - AX5043 App offloads control of ax5043 radios.
 See the [oresat-ax5043-driver] repo.